MSUSAzureAccelerators/Digital-Experience-Solution-Accelerator/README.md

 The Live Events Solution Accelerator brings together proven technology from partners MediaKind, Evertz Microsystems, and Lumen in a scalable on-demand service that moves the entire live stream process offsite and into the cloud, enabling remote teams to work together in real-time.

 ## Architecture
 ![Live Events Solution Accelerator Architecture](./images/Live%20Events%20Architecture.png)

-## Prerequisites
-In order to successfully complete your solution, you will need to have access to and or provisioned the following:
-1. item 1
-2. item 2
-3. item 3

-### Optional
-1. item 1

-## Azure Platform
-The directions provided for this repository assume fundemental working knowledge of ...

-For additional training and support, please see:
- 1. item 1
- 2. item 2
- 3. item 3

-## Process Overview

 ## License
 Copyright (c) Microsoft Corporation